-A condemnation action with respect to the mortgaged property may cause the full or partial prepayment of the mortgage loan and accelerate the rate of principal prepayment on the certificates.
+A condemnation action or casualty event with respect to the mortgaged property may cause the full or partial prepayment of the mortgage loan and accelerate the rate of principal prepayment on the certificates.

 A condemnation action is any action or proceeding relating to any condemnation, or other taking or conveyance in lieu of a taking, of all or a portion of a mortgaged property by a governmental entity or instrumentality or other entity (including, in certain cases, a housing authority) with the statutory authority to undertake a condemnation action.
 If the mortgaged property is the subject of a condemnation action, amounts received in connection with a condemnation action may be applied against the unpaid principal balance of the related mortgage loan.
-Under such circumstances, there will be a full or partial prepayment of principal to certificateholders.
+A mortgage loan may also be prepaid in connection with a casualty event with respect to the related mortgaged property.
+In either such circumstance, there will be a full or partial prepayment of principal to certificateholders.
 As a result, you will receive payments of principal on the certificates more quickly than expected.
 See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Yield on the Certificates."
-Except as described in "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action-Proceeds from Condemnation Action," the borrower is not required to pay a prepayment premium in connection with a condemnation action, and therefore holders of the related certificates will not receive a prepayment premium.
+Except as described in "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action-Proceeds from Condemnation Action," the borrower is not required to pay a prepayment premium in connection with a condemnation action.